 What if you are self-employed, a freelancer, an actor, a medical professional in private practice, a mother or father who wants to care for their baby well past six months and your family relies on only one income?
+What if you’re a single parent because your partner has died, become disabled, left?
 Just because a person is not an employee of a large company or government department doesn’t mean they don’t work and that their family doesn’t need an income!

 Does your family and child not deserve the same financial support as that of someone who has negotiated paid parental leave with their employer?

-Maybe it ought to be governments that support children and not employers?
+Maybe it ought to be governments that support children entirely and not employers or parents?
 That way all children and families get the same treatment.